 Jaime Z. Urquijo was elected as Director of the Company on 1 July 2019.
-Mr. Urquijo is currently a Strategy and Development manager in Ayala Corporation.
-From 2014 to 2016, he was seconded to AF Payments, Inc. and served as head of Business Development.
-Prior to joining Ayala, he was an analyst in JP Morgan Bank in New York from 2010 to 2013.
-He was a player and a board member of the Philippine Rugby Football Union from June 2010 to August 2017.
-He received his Bachelor of Arts Degree in Political Science in the University of Notre Dame, Indiana, USA.
-He is the President of the Notre Dame Club of the Philippines since July 2015.
-He obtained his Masters in Business Administration in INSEAD (France).
+Mr. Urquijo is currently a Senior Business Development Manager of the International Business unit of AC Energy, Inc. Prior to this, he was a Strategy and Development Manager at Ayala Corporation.
+From 2014 to 2016, he was seconded to AF Payments, Inc. where he served as head of Business Development overseeing the launch of the Beep Card payment system.
+Prior to joining Ayala, he was an associate at JP Morgan in New York.
+He is a board member of the Philippine Rugby Football Union and is the current President of the Notre Dame Club of the Philippines.
+He received his Bachelor of Arts Degree in Political Science from the University of Notre Dame and his Masters in Business Administration from INSEAD (France).

 Jaime Alfonso E. Zobel de Ayala was elected as Director of the Company on 23 July 2019.
 He started as a Business Development associate of Ayala Corporation's Strategic Development Group in January 2015.
-He was then seconded to Globe Telecom, Inc. and was its Head of Business Development (Prepaid Division) from April 2016 to May 2017, and its Head of Fixed-Mobile Convergence (Product Management) from May 2017 to November 2018.
-Prior to joining the Ayala Group, he worked as an analyst at Goldman Sachs in Singapore.
-He studied in Harvard University and took up Government as his primary concentration and Visual and Environmental Studies as his secondary concentration.
-He obtained a master's degree in Business Administration at Columbia Business School, New York.
+He was then seconded to Globe Telecom, Inc. where he served as Head of Business Development (Prepaid Division) from April 2016 to May 2017, and its Head of Fixed-Mobile Convergence (Product Management) from May 2017 to November 2018.
+Prior to joining the Ayala Group, he worked as a Macro-Sales analyst at Goldman Sachs in Singapore.
+He graduated from Harvard University in 2013, taking up Government as his primary concentration and Visual and Environmental Studies as his secondary concentration.
+In 2019, He obtained a master's degree in Business Administration at Columbia Business School, New York (Dean's List).

 Raphael Perpetuo M. Lotilla was elected as Independent Director of the Company on 17 September 2019 and has been and Independent Director of the Company since 2013.
 He also serves as an Independent Director of several private companies.
 He served as Secretary of Energy from 2005 to 2007 and was a former Professor of Law at the University of the Philippines.
 He has a varied experience in law, legislation, ocean law and marine affairs, energy, power sector reform, privatization, sustainable development, and justice and development.
 He is currently a member of the Board of Trustees of the Philippine Institute for Development Studies, and chairs the boards of the Center for Advancement of Trade Integration and Facilitation (CATIF) and the Asia-Pacific Pathways for Progress Foundation, Inc. He obtained his degrees in Bachelor of Science in Psychology in 1979, and Bachelor of Arts in History in 1980 from the UP College of Arts and Sciences in Diliman.
-He graduated from the UP College of Law in 1984, and earned his Master of Laws degree from the University of Michigan, Ann Arbor in 1988.
+He graduated from the UP College of Law in 1984 and earned his Master of Laws degree from the University of Michigan, Ann Arbor in 1988.